SchumacherFM/Anonygento/README.md

 Other modules for Magento
 -------------------------
-There is https://github.com/integer-net/Anonymizer but is has serveral limitations
+There is https://github.com/integer-net/Anonymizer but is has several limitations.

 Licence